We Can and Must Save Democracy

 Congress Must Do Its Damn Job and Check the Power of the President

-The administrative state — which includes agencies like the Department of State, Department of Defense, Department of Education, and Social Security Administration — is not a formally defined entity in the Constitution, but it has long functioned as the professional backbone of the federal government that executes the day-to-day governance, interpreting and implementing laws passed by Congress.
-In doing so, they serve as a quasi-check on the power of the president — a de facto 4th branch of the government and a stabilizing force within the Executive Branch.
-What we're witnessing is that Trump is trying to destroy the very part of the government that is specifically designed to execute the laws passed through Congress, which is a direct assault on our democracy.
+The administrative state, which includes agencies like the Department of State, Department of Defense, Department of Education, and Social Security Administration, is not a formally defined entity in the Constitution, but it has long functioned as the professional backbone of the federal government that executes the day-to-day governance, interpreting and implementing laws passed by Congress.
+In doing so, the administrative state serves as a quasi-check on the power of the president, a de facto 4th branch of the government and a stabilizing force within the Executive Branch.

 Article II, Section 3 of the Constitution